ZhifanZhou1/ZhifanZhou1.github.io/_pages/about.md

 I am interested in many topics related to quantum optics and atomic physics, such as atom-field interaction, quantum sensing and quantum network.
-%I am interested in many topics related to atomic molecular and optical physics, quantum information science, %nanofabrication, condensed-matter physics, and the intersection between quantum mechanics and general %relativity.
-My current research focuses on multi-mode entangled lights, networked quantum computing/sensing, %atom chip, and the intersection between entanglement and topology.
-%with Dr. Jietai Jing and Dr. Weiping Zhang

-%I am currently on the 2022-2023 academic job market, looking for faculty openings in Atomic, Molecular and %Optical Physics/Quantum Information Science(Physics/EE/ECE).
-Please feel free to contact me if you are %interested.

 ## News